Nathan Johnson (architect)

 Nathan Johnson (1926–2021), was an American modernist architect in Detroit, Michigan.
 He designed some of the most iconic 1960s churches in Detroit, and it is estimated at forty churches.
 He also designed public housing, campuses and dorms for churches and schools, single-family residential work and apartment towers.
 Johnson was active when there were few Black architects in the city of Detroit, and was instrumental in supporting his community.
 His architecture firm was Nathan Johnson & Associates, Inc., active from 1956 until around 2000.

 Early life and education

-Nathan Johnson was born on April 9, 1926 in Herington, Kansas, into an African American family.
-His father was a railroad worker.
-Johnson attended Kansas State University, where he graduated in 1950 with a degree in architecture.
+Nathan Johnson was born on April 9, 1926 in Herington, Kansas, as the youngest child of Ida & Brooks Johnson.
+His father, Brooks, was a railroad worker.
+He showed artistic tendencies from a young age, and was encouraged by his eighth grade teacher to pursue architecture as a stable career choice.

+Johnson attended Kansas State University, where he graduated top ten in his class in 1950 with a degree in architecture.
+There he joined the Alpha Kappa Psi fraternity.
 Johnson was in the United States Navy for 3.5 years.
 In 1952, he married Ruth Gardenhire; together they had three children.